-- You may present your Neuroscience in the News assignment to the class for an extra 4 pts; the signup sheet is available in LS under "Content" - You may also write up an additional Neuroscience in the News article (submit via LS) for an extra 6 pts - Remember, raw points and percentage points are not the same thing.
+- Opportunities for extra credit by attending guest lectures will occur throughout the semester, I will let you know when these occur via Learning Suite.
+(2 pts each, maximum of 6 pts) - You may present your Neuroscience in the News assignment to the class for an extra 4 pts; the sign-up sheet is available in LS under "Content" - Remember, raw points and percentage points are not the same thing.
 Your final grade is based on a percentage, which will be based on the number of points you earned.
 For example: a percentage of 79.2% (or 'C+') for the course is only 0.8 percentage points from 80% (or a 'B').
 Seems small, right?
 However, based on the conversion between raw and percentage points, it would take 4 extra raw points in order to make up that gap.
 In other words, 4 extra correct questions on an exam, or 4 more points on an assignment would be equal to 0.8 percentage points.